proyecto-eden-3-esferas/proyecto-eden-3-esferas.github.io/POR-HACER.md

 [ ] redactar "equilibrio_dinamico.html", a que hace referencia...

+[ ] write/redactar "transaction.html", in the context of databases and in interactions
+[ ] possibly linked to by "database.html"

 [x] Cambiar los enlaces a hojas de estilo con sed (Stream EDitor)